tzekensoh/paragraph_chopper/README.md

 bb server.clj

-To share your local server with others, install ngrok, then run ngrok http 8080 in a separate terminal.
+To share your local server with others, install ngrok, then run: ngrok http 8080

 This will generate a public HTTPS URL (e.g., https://abc123.ngrok-free.app) that tunnels directly to your local app at http://localhost:8080.

-If it’s your first time using ngrok, register at ngrok.com, get your auth token, and run ngrok config add-authtoken YOUR_TOKEN_HERE to enable access.
+If it’s your first time using ngrok, register at ngrok.com, get your auth token, and run: ngrok config add-authtoken YOUR_TOKEN_HERE to enable access.